phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 #![no_std] // don't link the Rust standard library
 #![cfg_attr(not(test), no_main)] // disable all Rust-level entry points
 #![cfg_attr(test, allow(dead_code, unused_macros, unused_imports))]

-// NEW: Add the library as dependency (same crate name as executable) extern crate blog_os;

 use core::panic::PanicInfo;
 use blog_os::println;